-Last week, we received packets in the mail from ANIS confirming that the vet tech from our permanent vet’s office had successfully registered them.
+Last week we received packets in the mail from ANIS confirming that our new Swiss vet, Dr. Pidoux, had successfully registered them.
 Their registration numbers were included in the paperwork.
-We used the registration numbers to confirm their enrollment directly on the ANIS website – in the future, we can update our contact information and address directly online.
+We used the registration numbers to confirm their enrollment directly on the ANIS website.
+In the future, we can update our contact information and address directly online.

 Amazing that something so straightforward could take almost 4 months to get completely resolved.

-The bill was not for the 40 chf he’d quoted us in his office the day of our appointment in July.
-Instead, it was for 45.70, with no explanation why it was slightly higher, plus an additional 10 chf for “fakturaspesen/frais facturation,” – or billing charges.
+The bill was not for the 40 CHF he’d quoted us in his office the day of our appointment in July.
+Instead it was for 45.70, with no explanation why it was slightly higher, plus an additional 10 CHF for fakturaspesen/frais facturation, or billing charges.

 Trav explained that we’d received a bill from him in error and that we’d had to take our dog to another vet to be registered.
-After a short hold, the vet returned to the line, told Trav to “destroy the bill,” and ended the call abruptly.
+After a short hold, the vet returned to the line, said “Destroy the bill,” and ended the call abruptly.

 One small victory for Two Small Potatoes!